smohler/ME322-S20/README.md

 I honestly want those hours back!

 It seems this is just my obligatory soap box to try and keep this career alive.
-What I mean is applied fluids could be in some sense just a lesson in software.
+What I mean is applied fluids could be in some sense be just a lesson in a specific software.
 There is piping system software used in building analysis.
 There is very good software for CFD.
 There is specialized software for airfoils.
 Okay but who made that software, do you think it was mechanical engineerings.
 Yeah they were engineers but they were software-engineers not mechanical.
-Also If someone is going to pay you a bunch of money they better be getting more than someone that knows how to use a program.
+Also, if someone is going to pay you a bunch of money they better be getting more than someone that knows how to use a program.
 The ONLY advantage we have left is that we can be quicker than a program actually.
+We actually have the advantage that we know what assumptions can make a program faster and still approximately accurate.
 We can leverage reasoning from the physics to get an answer first.
 We can leverage these solutions to come up with design solutions.
 We can understand terms to say "no no no that will definitely increase the flowrate."